orion-constellation/.github/profile/README.md

 !!!!
 Everything we do is automation first.
 We don't want to do anything more than three times.
 Ultimately the goal is to have 10-50x efficiency gains ourselves, then provide that service. !!!!!

-Synavate Labs is developing the "Orion AI Threat Platform/Constellation".
+Synavate Labs is firstly developing the "Orion AI Threat Platform/Constellation".
 The public repositories currently reflect a blend of research and technical implementation.
 Below is a concise summary of the concept and goals.
 Ultimately,  we want to see most of the heavy lifting in a growing threat landscape handled by traditional Programmatic & Machine Learning Techniques blended with leveraging contemporary LLM's.

 ### Thesis: Adversarial AI is rapidly advancing, necessitating innovative defense strategies.
 Orion aims to be an offensive-defensive tool with four core components, drawing inspiration from the Orion Hunter constellation.
 This remains a research project with ongoing developments and learnings.